KuhlTime/bachelor-thesis/content/05_system_design.md

 After filling out all the information a review page should give a summary of the data that has been entered.

-Once the operation has been scheduled the emergency contact will receive an e-mail or an SMS with the information provided in the form.
-By clicking on a link provided inside the e-mail or the SMS the emergency contact can confirm the captured information is valid.
+Once the operation has been scheduled the emergency contact will receive an E-Mail or an SMS with the information provided in the form.
+By clicking on a link provided inside the E-Mail or the SMS the emergency contact can confirm the captured information is valid.

 ### Entering a Confined Space